Balata village: Ottoman era

 Balata al-Balad, like the rest of Palestine, was incorporated into the Ottoman Empire in 1517, and in the census of 1596 the village appeared under the name Balata as being in the Nahiya (Subdistrict) of Jabal Qubal, part of Nablus Sanjak.
 It had a population of 34 households, all Muslim.
 They paid a fixed tax-rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives, in addition to occasional revenues; a total of 5,200 akçe.

+Ballata was destroyed in the early 19th century during local conflicts.
+It was used by barracks by Jazzar Pasha's army.
+Later, it was repopulated by Bedouins from Beita, as well as others from the Gaza and Hebron (Duweiqat) areas, who had previously resided in Beita.

 In 1870, Victor Guérin found here a small village, with about twenty houses.
 It had abundant waters, which were distributed to the fields in a canal, with "beautiful antique tiles".
 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described Balata as a small hamlet in the valley, of low howels, near a beautiful spring.
 On the east were figs and mulberries.

 A 1900 report by Conrad Schick for the Palestine Exploration Fund describes Balata as a hamlet made up of a few huts surrounded by gardens that lay to the west of Jacob's Well and its accompanying church complex, at that time in ruins.